 Our dogs live in the lap of luxury.
 We brag about them to our friends, lavish affection upon them, and pick up their poop.
 All we ask in return is that our dog follows a few simple rules.
-Because, like humans, dogs should be good citizens.
-And that means to obey the law (meaning you) and being polite.
-Sounds easy enough, but not every dog, or person for that matter, gets it.
+Because, like humans, dogs are capable of being good citizens.
+Teaching your dog how to be a good citizen requires some consistency in their training and cooperation from the people around you.

 Replacing an undesirable behavior with a desirable behavior

-Maybe it's time to teach your dog a desirable behavior to replace the undesirable one, recommends Karen Pryor of the Clicker Training website, author of Don't Shoot the Dog and a leader in the field of animal training and in the science and application of marker-based positive reinforcement, or what is often called "clicker training."
+Maybe it's time to teach your dog a desirable behavior to replace the undesirable one, recommends Karen Pryor, author of Don't Shoot the Dog and a leader in the field of animal training and in the science and application of positive reinforcement.

 Teaching your dog to sit reliably can be an essential tool in teaching your dog how to greet both people and other dogs politely, and it comes in handy in so many different situations you and your dog will encounter during her lifetime.